louisleger/ada-final-project/README.md

 The notebook 'Milestone3.ipynb', containing the jupyter notebook of the data story, is contained into the 'src' folder.

 ## Authors:
+- Nawar Allabban
+- Isaac Battles
+- Gabriele Furlan
-Nawar Allabban, Isaac Battles, Gabriele Furlan, Louis-Alexandre Leger
+- Louis-Alexandre Leger

 ## Abstract: